Morocco in World War II: Propaganda

 The Germans, the British, and the French all employed propaganda in Morocco in World War II.
 From 1939, using Radio Berlin and Radio Stuttgart, Nazi Germany broadcast propaganda throughout Morocco.
-This propaganda significantly promoted the German-Muslim relationship, whilst being largely anti-semitic.
+This propaganda significantly promoted the idea of German friendship to the locals whilst being largely anti-semitic.
 From 1943, the Moroccan Bureau du Maghreb Arab, created the journal 'al-maghrib al arabi' to disseminate Nazi propaganda.
 The BBC began broadcasting news of the war to Morocco in 1939, presenting a pro-Britain outlook.
 Broadcasts from Radio London attempted to present Britain as benevolent to gain the support of Morocco's population.
 In 1942, Moroccan dialects were introduced to the British broadcasts, in an attempt to successfully reach more people.
 Propaganda was also used by the French in Morocco towards the indigenous Moroccan soldiers.
 Newspapers such as the Annasr attempted to establish a feeling of nationalism in the goumiers.
 Many images were used in this propaganda to allow it to be accessible to illiterate soldiers.